MicrosoftDocs/learn/learn-pr/advocates/create-java-webapp-to-app-service-linux/includes/3-exercise-create-jsf-app.md

 ## Create a Simple JSF Web app on Tomcat

-Follow the steps below to build and run a JavaServer Faces web application.s
+Follow the steps below to build and run a JavaServer Faces web application.

 1. Create Maven project
 1. Modify Maven pom.xml File